TheUnicycling1/D-D-health-counter/JOURNAL.md

-# June 11: I redesigned the board and started designing a case.
+# June 11: I redesigned the board.
 Time spent: 4 hours
-My project was rejected, and even though I didn't need to redesign the board, I decided to make some changes, such as using more comfortable buttons.
+My project was rejected, and even though I didn't need to redesign the board, I decided to make some changes, such as using more comfortable buttons and a larger screen.

 ![PCB-V2 Schematic](https://github.com/user-attachments/assets/11d3d51e-bc95-4454-9661-f74ee2f70373)